Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Before investing in new technology, mine existing systems for occupancy insights.
 Badge access data shows when employees enter the building.
 Calendar systems reveal meeting patterns.
 Wi-Fi connections indicate how many devices are active in different zones at any given time.

+According to CBRE, 90% of occupiers measure utilization via security badging, 52% also use reservation systems, and 56% plan to add sensor or Wi-Fi analytics in 2026.
 This approach won't give you granular desk-level data, but it provides a solid baseline for understanding general occupancy trends without additional cost.
+For privacy considerations when deploying these tools, see our guide on workplace sensors and privacy.

 Layer in occupancy sensors for precision

 When you need real-time data on specific spaces, occupancy sensors deliver the comprehensive picture that manual methods can't match.
-Modern sensors detect presence at desk, room, and zone levels, distinguishing between booked space and actually occupied space.
+Modern sensors detect presence at desk, room, and zone levels, distinguishing between booked space and space that's occupied.

 The technology has matured significantly.
 Ceiling-mounted area sensors track entire zones, while desk sensors confirm individual workstation usage.
 Some systems integrate with HVAC and lighting to reduce energy costs in underutilized areas automatically.